mkiesinger/AES-Encryption-Module/README.md

 # AES-Encryption-Module
 This AES general purpose encryption module can encrypt 128-bit plaintexts with 128-bit keys.
-Written in verilog, featuring ready-valid interface to encrypt key and plaintext pairs.
+Written in verilog, using the ready-valid interface for ease of use.

 ## Features
 - 4 sbox design using lookup tables